Economic Sustainability

 As one of Canada’s largest exporters with more than 90% of canola destined for global markets, the canola sector knows how vital it is for the country to have safe, modern, efficient and effective transportation infrastructure.

-That’s why, over the past five years, Canadian grain companies (including G3, P&H and Viterra) have invested $1 billion in terminal facilities and upgrades at the Port of Vancouver, a substantial infrastructure investment that will help Canada bring all of its products to international markets.
+That’s why, over the past several years, Canadian grain companies (including G3, P&H and Viterra) have invested $1 billion in terminal facilities and upgrades at the Port of Vancouver, a substantial infrastructure investment that will help Canada bring all of its products to international markets.

 Footnotes